Back-end Engineering Articles

 Modules and Mixins in Ruby OOP

-To start this post, let's imagine we started having a lot of different classes in our program.
-As a result, we may end up with equal class names.
-For instance, you decide to name a class as "Figure."
-Months later, you'll start to forget the names given to all your classes, and you choose to name another class with erratic behaviors as "Figure".
+To start this post, let’s imagine we started having a lot of different classes in our program.
+Is quite possible that we end up with equal class names.
+For instance, you decide to name a class as “Figure”.
+Months later, you’ll start to forget the names given to all your classes, and you decide to name another different class, with different behaviors as “Figure”.
 This is called: name collision.
-That's annoying because you have to consider all the current class names to assign a new one.
+That’s annoying because you have to consider all the current class names to assign a new one

 Modules

 Here is where modules come in help.
-Modules help us to avoid collision names in Ruby and, at the same time, allow us to organize our code better.
-So a module is a class, method, and variables container.
-Modules are defined with the Ruby keyword "module".
-Let's create our first module in a file called module.rb
+Modules help us to avoid collision names in Ruby and at the same time it helps us to organize our code better.
+So a module is a class, method and variables container.
+Modules are defined with the Ruby keyword “module”.
+Let’s create our first module in a file called module.rb

 module MyModule